SpenceKonde/DxCore/megaavr/extras/Ref_Clocks.md

 ```

 `_switchInternalToF_CPU()` is a macro provided essentially for this and only this purpose (I can't think of any other use cases...).
-While you could of course write to `CLKCTRL_OSCHFCTRLA` and that's notmally what we would tell you to do,, Microchip has changed the name of the bitfield in a released ATPACK which is not yet being used by this core.
-To futureproof against that, this macro, like the initialization routines, uses the bare numbers, and if I told you to use one spelling, it would break in the next toolchain version,, and if I told you the spelling that would work in the next compiler version, it wouldn't work today.
-But because you need the raw numbers, and because no use case where F_CPU != Actual CPU frequency which are supported by DxCore, this macro seemed like the quickest cleanest approach.
+While you could of course write to `CLKCTRL_OSCHFCTRLA` and that's normally what we would tell you to do,, Microchip has changed the name of the bitfield in a released ATpack which is not yet being used by this core.
+To futureproof against that, this macro, like the initialization routines, uses the bare numbers, and if I told you to use one spelling, it would break in the next toolchain version, and if I told you the spelling that would work in the next compiler version, it wouldn't work today.
+But working with a bunch of raw numbers and remembering what they do is

-An analogous situation in the event of clock failure is probably not a good idea; the clock failure detection interrupt hardly ever triggers in my experience, even when I, say, cause the crystal to stop oscillating by connecting a long wire to it.
-In these cases, the failure rarely results in the CDF interrupt being called.
-Instead, I would suggest you just reset if you want to fallback to internal - use the avove code to detect the clock timeout at startup, and, if the WDT is not running, override onClockFailure to reset, where presumably the startup would find that it didn't have a clock and set intoernal clock correctly:
+An analogous situation in the event of clock failure is probably not a good idea; the clock failure detection interrupt hardly ever triggers in my experience, even when I, say, cause the crystal to stop oscillating by connecting a long wire to it or touching it a non-rigid but internally conducting object (which changes capacitance) connected to a nearly 6 foot long, oddly shaped and utterly untuned squishy antenna (respectivly, I think the technical terms for those are "hand" and "body, but that's way outside my field).
+In these cases, the failure rarely results in the CFD interrupt being called.
+Instead, I would suggest you just reset if you want to fallback to internal - use the above code to detect the clock timeout at startup, and override onClockFailure to simply reset, where presumably the startup would find that it didn't have a clock and set intoernal clock correctly:
 ```c++
 void onClockFailure() {
   _PROTECTED_WRITE(RSTCTRL.SWRR,1); //issue a software reset.